 Airsoft is the best thing ever.
 EVER.
 Period.
 There's no competition.
 There's also a lot of different kinds of airsoft, which are all fun, but some will be more fun than others.
 There's CQB/indoor, field, forest, desert, and backyard airsoft.
 Most people will start out in backyard airsoft, like me.
-Backyard airsoft is fun, but it can get boring after a while, especially if you're like me and do great with any gun that you use.
+Backyard airsoft is fun, but it can get boring after a while.
 My friends and I stopped doing it after a while because we discovered the wonders of desert and forest airsoft, but we found a few unique ways to spice up backyard airsoft.
 In fact, twice a month, we do some airsoft in the backyard just for fun.
 So, let me give you some tips to backyard airsoft based on experience.

 Don't go overboard.
 I know that airsoft is the coolest thing ever to be made, EVER, but with backyard airsoft you definitely shouldn't be spending too much on a gun.
 I would say that a gun costing over $150 is not needed for backyard airsoft.
 If you are really interested in airsoft and wish to get serious about it, go to an indoor (CQB) or outdoor playing field.
 But honestly, you're gun should not cost you over $150 if you're only doing backyard airsoft.